CIS565-Fall-2020/Project5-WebGL-Forward-Plus-and-Clustered-Deferred/README.md

 ![not_linear_frustum](./img/not_linear_frustum.png)

 2. The frustum normal.
 To see whether the normal is about right.
+   - The red line shows the frustum edge.
+   - The green line shows the normal direction.

 ![not_linear_frustum](./img/normal.png)